Ruth's Chris Steak House Creamed Spinach

 4. Add the cream and heat for 2 to 3 minutes or until the sauce thickens.
 Stir often so that sauce does not burn.

-5. Add the spinach, salt, pepper, nutmeg, and cayenne.
+5. Add the spinach, salt, pepper, cayenne.
 Cook 2 to 4 minutes, stirring often.
 Serve hot.